kamilmazurek/hexagonal-architecture-template/README.md

-My main motivation for creating this project is to have an implementation of microservice with hexagonal architecture, which can be used as a template, so I can reduce the overhead of the repetitive task of creating new skeleton when I want to build something new, while creating Maven Archetype seemed not flexible enough for me.
+My main motivation for creating this project is to have an implementation of microservice with hexagonal architecture, which can be used as a template, so I can reduce the overhead of the repetitive task of creating new skeleton when I want to build something new, while creating flexible Maven Archetype seemed to me too expensive compared to the benefits.

 The goal was to keep it simple, clean and easy to modify.